TristanWYL/handwritingfy/README.md

 <script src="https://cdn.jsdelivr.net/gh/TristanWYL/handwritingfy@1.0.1/dist/handwritingfy.script.iife.min.js"></script>
 ```

-# Credit
+# Acknowledgement

 This piece of work is inspred by [this repository](https://github.com/timqian/chart.xkcd).
-Credit to the author @timqian.
+Credits to its author @timqian.

 # Other topics